HLouLusk/Hooray/README.md

 List the pages of your app with brief descriptions.
 You can show this visually, or write it out.

--Landing Page
+Landing Page
--Admin Page (Content Management System)
+Admin Page (Content Management System)
--Services
+Services
--Our Work => past work
+Portfolio(past projects)
--About
+About
--Blog => Dynamic content will be here, it will load articles from a database.
+Blog (Dynamic content)

--Contact us
+A reusable contact form has been created in lieu of a contact us page

 ### Mockups